3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 As on my system these items had been locked with permission/user/group changes & it was not possible to update them, it turned out you can remove them though, so it was quicker & easier to simply remove them & reinstall the new versions a-fresh!
 Then you know there no old stuff floating about in there also.

-Again if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in in any way to remove/update it.
+However, if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in any way to remove or update it.

-To check back out & quit `Kiauh` then type
+To check that back out & quit `Kiauh` then type
 ```
 ls -l
 ```
 ![root root](https://github.com/3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/assets/122202359/8e5d5623-80f8-4b00-a44c-5a7e16e669a0)

-If it says `Mainsail` is `root root` the you need to change that to say `mks mks`
+If it says `Mainsail` is `root root` the you need to change that to say `mks mks` as well as all files & subdirectories within.

 ![mks mks](https://github.com/3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/assets/122202359/ff8dd0f0-6ce4-4638-a3a3-7912b2ec809d)